ovokpus/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 > NOTE: This will require you to make updates to your personal class repository, instructions on that process can be found [here](https://github.com/AI-Maker-Space/AIE8/tree/main/00_Setting%20Up%20Git)!

-#### How AIM Does Assignments
+## 🏗️ How AIM Does Assignments
-Throughout our time together - we'll be providing a number of assignments.
-Each assignment can be split into two broad categories:

-- Base Assignment - a more conceptual and theory based assignment focused on locking in specific key concepts and learnings.
-- Hardmode Assignment - a more programming focused assignment focused on core code-concepts.
+> 📅 **Assignments will always be released to students as live class begins.** We will never release assignments early.

 Each assignment will have a few of the following categories of exercises:

-- ❓Questions - these will be questions that you will be expected to gather the answer to!
+- ❓ **Questions** – these will be questions that you will be expected to gather the answer to!
 These can appear as general questions, or questions meant to spark a discussion in your breakout rooms!

-- 🏗️ Activities - these will be work or coding activities meant to reinforce specific concepts or theory components.
+- 🏗️ **Activities** – these will be work or coding activities meant to reinforce specific concepts or theory components.

-- 🚧 Advanced Builds - these will only appear in Hardmode assignments, and will require you to build something with little to no help outside of documentation!
+- 🚧 **Advanced Builds (optional)** – Take on a challenge!
+These builds require you to create something with minimal guidance outside of the documentation.
+Completing an Advanced Build earns full credit in place of doing the base assignment notebook questions/activities.

 ##### 🏗️ Activity #1: